World's #1 on-line resource since 1989• -----

 Q. Hello Keith:

-Did someone have answer your question yet?
+Did anyone answer your question yet?
 I have kind of the same problems using HNO3/HF ranging concentrations and at this time it is difficult for me to detect fluorides at a minimum amount like 1%.
-Please advice me if you found something that helps us.Abraham Wall
+Please advise if you found something that helps us.Abraham Wall

 A. We have recently taken over the running of a lab and have been looking for an improved method of testing HF/Nitric solutions used to etch titanium parts.